pestphp/docs/skipping-tests.md

   Tests: 1 todo
 ```

-At any point in time, you have the ability to view a list of todos in your test suite by utilizing the `--todos` option.
+You can easily view a list of pending todos contained in your test suite by including the `--todos` option when running Pest.

 ```bash
 ./vendor/bin/pest --todos